Children's Rules for Online Safety

 Take a look at the new site from the NSPCC.
 The Share Aware campaign is to encourage parents and children to talk openly about internet Safety and socialising safely online.

-Every child at St. Joseph's learns about E-Safety.
+Every child at St. Joseph's learns about Online Safety.
 Here are some of the posters we created about the topic.